fathiaiyyoub/aws-scalable-web-application/README.md

 A production-style AWS Solutions Architecture portfolio project demonstrating the design, deployment, and documentation of a scalable web application on Amazon Web Services (AWS).

-The solution implements high availability using an Application Load Balancer (ALB), multiple Amazon EC2 instances deployed across different Availability Zones, Amazon Route 53 DNS integration with a custom domain, and advanced request routing using both **host-based** and **path-based** routing rules. lemented using the AWS Management Console and subsequently reverse-engineered into The infrastructure was imp **Terraform** to provide Infrastructure as Code (IaC), making the solution easier to understand, version control, and reproduce.
+The solution demonstrates a highly available architecture using an Application Load Balancer (ALB), Amazon EC2, Amazon Route 53, and advanced request routing through both host-based and path-based routing rules.

+Following the deployment, the infrastructure was reverse-engineered into **Terraform** to provide Infrastructure as Code (IaC), making the solution easier to understand, version control, and reproduce.

 > **Status:** ✅ Completed

->
-> ---
+---

 # Business Scenario